 The divorce rate in the over 60s continues to increase and over the past few decades thousands of women have divorced when in their sixties or older.
 Many of them have missed out on valuable state pension incomes due to a complex and little understood system.

-If their ex-husband has a full NI record and they don’t have that, they can simply claim the extra provision from the State at no cost to themselves or their ex spouse.
-The problem is that many women do not know about this additional provision that could be claimed.
+This claim is made at no cost to themselves or their ex-spouse – it does not reduce the ex-spouse’s own record at all.
+The problem is that many people do not know about this additional provision that could be claimed.

 How can women claim for additional pension income?